Company logo | Codica

 As Spotify grew, they added features like a free version, sharing songs, making playlists, and an offline mode for paying users.
 They also made a mobile app for people on the go.

-By balancing its product and business strategy, Spotify has become huge, with over 279-289 million users every month and expecting to make up to $9.2 billion in revenue.
+By balancing its product and business strategy, Spotify has become a huge player in the market, surpassing the 246 million subscriptions mark and growing its revenue to $4+ billion in Q2 2024.

 MVP by Spotify